Phenoxyethanol

 Phenoxyethanol is the organic compound with the formula C6H5OC2H4OH.
 It is a colorless oily liquid.
 It can be classified as a glycol ether and a phenol ether.
 It is a common preservative in vaccine formulations.
+It has a faint rose-like aroma.

 Use

 Phenoxyethanol has germicidal and germistatic properties.
 It is often used together with quaternary ammonium compounds.

 Phenoxyethanol is used as a perfume fixative; an insect repellent; an antiseptic; a solvent for cellulose acetate, dyes, inks, and resins; a preservative for pharmaceuticals, cosmetics and lubricants; an anesthetic in fish aquaculture; and in organic synthesis.

-Phenoxyethanol is an alternative to formaldehyde-releasing preservatives.
+It is an alternative to formaldehyde-releasing preservatives.
 In Japan and the European Union, its concentration in cosmetics is restricted to 1%.

-Production
+History and synthesis

+Phenoxyethanol was first prepared by W. H. Perkin Jr. and his graduate student Edward Haworth in 1896.
+They reacted sodium, phenol and 2-chloroethanol in anhydrous ethanol.
+Starting from the 1920s, it has been commercially available as a cellulose acetate solvent under the trademark of "Phenyl cellosolve".

-Phenoxyethanol is produced by the hydroxyethylation of phenol (Williamson synthesis), for example, in the presence of alkali-metal hydroxides or alkali-metal borohydrides.
+The compound is produced in the industry by the hydroxyethylation of phenol (Williamson synthesis), for example, in the presence of alkali-metal hydroxides or alkali-metal borohydrides.

 Efficacy

 Phenoxyethanol is effective against gram-negative and gram-positive bacteria, and the yeast Candida albicans.